Convergence to Gibbs equilibrium - unveiling the mystery: Introduction

 \section{Introduction}

 One of the most important, hard and long-standing problems in non-equilibrium classical statistical physics is the convergence to Gibbs equilibrium.
+One can say even that the mathematical status of this problem had always been a bit mysterious.
+No mathematical argument, for many-particle systems, appeared to justify convergence to equilibrium for closed deterministic systems.
+On the contrary, there were many examples (linear systems, completely integrable systems and their non-linear perturbations within KAM theory) showing exactly the contrary.
+Moreover, for finite quantum systems with unitary dynamics it is obvious that there cannot be any convergence to equilibrium - contact with external world is absolutely necessary.

+In despite of this, since Boltzmann and Gibbs, it has often been believed that non-linear effects (particle collisions), inside the closed system, could provide this convergence.
+Closed linear hamiltonian systems were always considered as annoying, thus rare and uninteresting exception, where the abundance of invariant subspaces and invariant tori prevents the dynamic emergence of limiting Gibbs states.

+Sometimes, this difficulty has been overcome by artificially introducing specially chosen stochastic internal dynamics throughout all closed system.
+Then sometimes it became possible to prove convergence to Gibbs invariant measure.

-It was often believed that non-linear effects could provide this convergence.
-Closed linear hamiltonian systems were always considered as not interesting in this respect, because the abundance of invariant subspaces and invariant tori prevents the dynamic emergence of limiting Gibbs states.
-We show here that it is not completely true.
-Namely, if we consider completely closed system is an idealization, and accept that there is always some (even the smallest) contact with the external world then, as we show here, the situation changes drastically - invariant subspaces and tori become dynamically intermixed - and linear systems become a legal member of the model community. <<Very small>> means for us that, for example, only one (of $N$) degree of freedom contacts external world.
-There were a series of papers by J. Lebowitz and colleagues (see for example \cite{leb_rieder,leb_spohn,leb_bonetto_lukka} and references therein), devoted to non-equilibrium models of one-dimensional crystals, our paper can be considered as a further extension of this cycle, with a bit different goal.
+We cannot and even do not intend to disprove such common belief.
+Our goal is much more modest - we want to show that there can be an alternative approach to the convergence problem.
+Namely, let us assume that completely closed system is an idealization, and there is always some, even the smallest possible, contact with the external media.
+Then, as we show here for general systems with quadratic interaction, the situation changes drastically - invariant subspaces and tori become dynamically intermixed - and linear systems become not an exception, but a legal member of the model community. <<Very small>> means for us that, for example, only one (of $N$) degree of freedom contacts external world.
+There were a series of papers by J. Lebowitz and colleagues (see for example \cite{leb_rieder,leb_spohn,leb_bonetto_lukka} and references therein), devoted to non-equilibrium models of one-dimensional crystals with different assumptions and different goal.